Eventador/eventador.github.io/_documentation/getting_started_guide.md

 # Consuming from the Eventador Aggregation Interface

 The Aggregation Interface is based on PipelineDB/PostgreSQL.
-Users can define a continuous view using simple SQL syntax and the views are continuously updated as data comes in from the pipeline.
+You can define a continuous view using simple SQL syntax and the views are continuously updated as data comes in from the pipeline.
 Views can be simple aggregations, time-windows, or anything else as defined by the PipelineDB syntax.

 A continuous view is a view of a SQL Stream.
 The stream is automatically built when a pipeline is created and has a sample continuous view created on it.
-Users can create continuous views as needed.
+You can create continuous views as needed.
 The continuous view is named ```ev_sample_view``` and is available in the users database.
 The database enforces SSL and causes the client to use SSL by default.

 To login to the database and query the sample view and create more continuous views: